lgatto/lgatto.github.io/_pages/cbio-lab.md

 # Code of Conduct

-The lab is dedicated to providing a welcoming and harassment-free experience for everyone, and we expect cooperation from all members to help ensuring a safe environment for everybody.
+The lab is dedicated to providing a welcoming and harassment-free experience for everyone, and we expect cooperation from all members and collaborators to help ensuring a safe environment for everybody.
 See the [Code of conduct](https://lgatto.github.io/cbio-coc/) page for a longer version.

 # Funding